There are three goals of scoliosis surgery:

 Click the icon to see an image of gallstones.

 Some pain always follows these procedures, requiring intravenous administration of strong painkillers right after the operation (endoscopic procedures may require only mild pain relievers).
-NSAIDs (nonsteroidal anti-inflammatory drugs, such as aspirin, Motrin, and Advil) for pain relief right after fusion may increase the risk for fusion failure.
+Taking NSAIDs (nonsteroidal anti-inflammatory drugs such as aspirin, Motrin, and Advil) for pain relief right after fusion may increase the risk for fusion failure.
 Consult with your doctor before you or your child take any pain medication after surgery.

-Patients are often concerned that surgery will stiffen their backs, but most cases of scoliosis affect the upper back, which has only limited movement, so that patients do not notice much difference.
+Patients are often concerned that surgery will stiffen their backs, but most cases of scoliosis affect the upper back, which has only limited movement, so patients do not notice much of a difference.
 It may take a year or more for muscle strength to return.
 In some cases, the operation cannot completely correct the curve, and one leg may be shorter than the other.
 Heel lifts may help in this case.

 Revision (Salvage) Surgery